-For countries the debt burden is the cost of servicing the public debt.
+For countries, the debt burden is the cost of servicing the public debt.
 Most of this debt burden is a really transfer from one generation to another.
 However, National debt can be a real debt burden because:

 - If the debt is held externally.
-E.g. 25% of US debt is held abroad making US liable for external interest transfers.
+E.g. 25% of US debt is held abroad making the US liable for external interest transfers.

 - When debt is held externally, it may also cause a depreciation in the exchange rate and hence a worsening of the terms of trade. (imports more expensive)